knkrn5/Programming-Concepts/mail/mail.md

 | Delete on phone      | Still visible on laptop | Also deleted on laptop     |
 | Access on 3rd device | No emails there         | Emails all synced          |

-## the process of send mail via gmail to gmail (same mail server) , and sending (different mail server) mail vai gamil to outlook, or outlook to yahoo are different ?
+## The process of send mail via gmail to gmail (same mail server) , and sending (different mail server) mail vai gamil to outlook, or outlook to yahoo are different ?

 1. **Case 1: Gmail → Gmail (same mail server): -**
 2. **Case 2: Gmail → Outlook or Yahoo (different mail server): -**